Usually when I write fractions I use LaTeX’s command: \frac{x^2 + 3x + 5}{2x} which is easy, neat and when rendered does an awesome job:

 However, one mathematical notation that is needed in this simple activity did require the use of writing some fractions, so I thought to myself, Instead of using LaTeX why not design it using simple HTML & CSS (and maybe with the help of jQuery)?
 Surely it couldn’t be that hard?
 I mean, in the HTML world we have the following workaround:

 Unfortunately it looks ugly.
-So I started my quest to find a much more elegant solution with the help from the folks at Stack Overflow .
+So I started my quest to find a much more elegant solution with the help from the folks at [Stack Overflow](https://stackoverflow.com/questions/10267238/how-can-i-write-a-complex-fraction-using-html-css-jquery).

 When creating a fraction there were two main things I wanted to keep in mind, with a third as an optional preference: